prrao87/db-hub-fastapi/dbs/qdrant/README.md

 A key step, if using ONNX runtime to speed up vectorization, is to build optimized and quantized models from the base `sbert` model.
 This is done by running the script `onnx_optimizer.py` in the `onnx_model/` directory.

-The optimization/quantization are done using a modified version of [this tutorial from Hugging Face](https://huggingface.co/blog/optimum-inference), via their `optimum` library that provides a high-level interface for most transformer models.
-As further reading, a detailed description of the optimization and quantization steps, including the difference between static and dynamic quantization [is available in the Hugging Face docs](https://huggingface.co/docs/optimum/concept_guides/quantization).
+The optimization/quantization are done using a modified version of [the methods in this blog post](https://www.philschmid.de/optimize-sentence-transformers).
+We ony perform dynamic quantization for now as static quantization requires a very hardware and OS-specific set of instructions that don't generalize -- it only makes sense to do this in a production environment that is expected to serve thousands of requests in short time.
+As further reading, a detailed explanation of the difference between static and dynamic quantization [is available in the Hugging Face docs](https://huggingface.co/docs/optimum/concept_guides/quantization).

 ```sh
 cd onnx_model